 Heat enough oil in a saucepan to deep fry (never fill the pan more than halfway).
 Scoop a teaspoon of the mixture and work with another teaspoon to form a bite-sized oval shape.
 Gently drop the fritters one by one into the oil.
 Deep fry in batches of 6 to 8 fritters on moderate heat.
 After 2-4 minutes they will turn golden brown.

 Remove with a slotted spoon and drain on kitchen paper.
-They are best served warm with sour chilli or tamarind dip.
+The yellow split pea fritters are best served warm with sour chilli or tamarind dip.

 makes: 30-35 fritters